rpede/tutorial-deploy-flyio/README.md

 We are using a multistage Dockerfile, so the final image only contains what's needed to run the server.
-The `dotnet/sdk` base images is required to run `dotnet publish`, but we only the smaller `dotnet/aspnet` image to run the compiled application.
+The `dotnet/sdk` base images is required to run `dotnet publish`, but we only use the smaller `dotnet/aspnet` image to run the compiled application.

 Paths specified in a Dockerfile will be relative to its location.
-So when we copy files into the container image, we use a `COPY . /source` to copy everything from `server/` folder into `/source` within the build container.
+So when we copy files into the container image, we use a `COPY . /source` to copy everything from `server/` folder on host into `/source` within the build container.

 ```Dockerfile